Crec0/carpet-rules-database/README.md

 - Fork/Clone the repo
 - Change your directory to the local copy

-#### Working on HTML, CSS, JS
+#### Working on Frontend

-- Run `npm install yarn` if you dont have yarn already
+- Run `cd frontend`
-- Run `yarn install` to install js packages and tailwindcss
+- Run `bun i` to install required dependencies
-- Run `yarn serve` to start python http local server on port 8000
+- Run `bun run dev` to start vite server
-- Run `yarn start` to start tailwind with watch flag if you are working on css related things
 - Add your modifications to the repo
-- Run `yarn build` to build the css
+- Push
+- Open a PR :)

 #### Working on generator

-- Run `npm install yarn` if you dont have yarn already
 - Run `pip install -r requirements.txt` to install httpx
+- Run `bun i` to start vite server
+- Run `bun run copy-rules` to copy over the rules file
-- Run `yarn serve` to start python http local server on port 8000
+- Run `bun run dev` to start vite server
 - Follow the instructions in generator/main.py to do local testing
 - Add your modifications to the repo